 Smoothbore, single barrel fowlers were relatively simple to make, and as a result many examples do exist with very long barrels, sometimes over six feet in length!
-With double barrel shotguns on the other hand, the longer the barrels are constructed, it becomes increasingly more difficult to keep the barrels from twisting, and the gun quickly becomes too heavy to shoulder.
-The common length encountered with early doubles is in the 28"-34" range, with 36"-42" barrels being considered extra long.
-This particular gun features incredible 47" long barrels!
+With double barrel shotguns on the other hand, the longer the barrels are constructed, it becomes increasingly more difficult to keep the them from twisting and the gun quickly becomes too heavy to shoulder with the added weight.
+The common length encountered with early doubles is in the 28"-34" range, with 36"-42" barrels being considered scarce.
+This gun features incredible 47" long barrels!
 A very impressive and unique piece.

 A Market Hunter from Grand Isle, Louisiana, ca. 1870 Holding an equally long Double Barrel "Goose Gun"

 Spectacular New York Engraved M1873 Colt SAA Gold & Nickel Plated with Mammoth Ivory Grips